mxaddict/www.codedmaster.com/content/blog/2017-09-23-monetizing-websites-without-advertisements.md

 +++
+date = 2017-09-23
 title = "Monetizing Websites without having to use annoying advertisements!
-Just use a JavaScript Miner!" date = 2017-09-23 description = "Discover how to monetize your website without annoying advertisements by using a JavaScript cryptocurrency miner from CoinHive.
+Just use a JavaScript Miner!" description = "Discover how to monetize your website without annoying advertisements by using a JavaScript cryptocurrency miner from CoinHive.
 Learn the simple 3-step setup process."
 [taxonomies]
-tags = ["monetization", "websites", "advertising", "coinhive", "javascript", "miner", "cryptocurrency"] [extra] author = "mxaddict"
+tags = ["monetization", "websites", "advertising", "coinhive", "javascript", "miner", "cryptocurrency"]
 +++

 Have you ever wanted to make a personal website or even a business website that